TextRanch

 whether we should vs whether we shall

-Both "whether we should" and "whether we shall" are correct, but they are used in different contexts.
-"Whether we should" is used to discuss the appropriateness or correctness of an action, while "whether we shall" is used to talk about future events or intentions.
+Both "whether we should" and "whether we shall" are correct, but "Whether we should" is used to discuss the appropriateness or correctness of an action, while "whether we shall" is used to talk about future events or intentions.

 This phrase is correct and commonly used in English to discuss the appropriateness or correctness of an action.